insights

 Is the site fast, or does beauty come at the cost of speed?

-Beauty still matters — in service of the goal
+Beauty still matters when it serves the goal

 The honest take